 The second date was much as the first.
 Funny.
 Geeky.
 Alcohol fueled.
-And still he asked me no questions.
+And still the Juggler asked me no questions.

 I learned that he had grown up on a farm, with horses, cows, and a goat.
 His dad was a math teacher, and he was about to inherit the same piano for the second time; pianos are like that.

 Without being asked, I volunteered information: Midwest.
 Writer.
 Loves opera, plays no instrument.
 I wanted him to know things about me too.
 The date ended as the first with another great kiss.

 I feel bad telling you this, but I don’t think I want to continue.
 I’ve had a very good time, so I hope you don’t feel like I’ve led you on.
 I just don’t quite feel like we’re a match.

 “No worries!”
 I wrote back.
 I’ve sent that email a million times.
 So it goes.
 My first second date in two years was not to be my last.

 Then I thought, he knows bearded ladies.
 He is friends with several bearded ladies.
 And he found me unattractive.
 Should I grow a beard?

 While that was sinking in and I was sinking lower, he emailed again:

 Here’s an idea.
 Do you want to stay in touch?
 I think it would be fun to be friends.
 Actually, you wouldn’t happen to have tonight free, would you?